 - The Resume demo isn’t available with the free version

-Sydney has a free version and a premium version that costs $59.
+Sydney has a free and premium version starting at $69 per year.

 Sydney features frequently in our ‘best of’ lists.
 It is well-coded, well designed and well put together.
 The designs may be restrained but they still have plenty of character and can be customized to delight almost any audience.

 10. Hestia Pro

 Hestia Pro is brought to you by the same studio that develops Neve.
 This is a different template with a similar look and feel.
 It uses modern flat design very well with some interesting uses of colour.
 It’s a very flexible theme too, which could work for studios or freelancers alike.

 This isn’t a dedicated WordPress portfolio theme but has portfolio elements we like a lot.
 Scroll down the page to the store section and further to the blog and you’ll see what we mean.
 Great typography, stylish page elements and an atmosphere of calm competence abound here, which is why we like it.

 You would need to configure the portfolio and add it to the page but the theme makes that easy.